jaydengong17/jaydengong17.github.io/_posts/2026-03-15-Point-Renderer.md

 They are rotating CCW about their axes.
 The black shape is rotating about everything composed.

-Hold and drag to move around camera, wasd controls and space, shift for down, up respectively
+Hold and drag to move around camera

+w = forward, a = left, s = back, d = right, shift = down, space = up

 <!--excerpt-->